 - Good practice in evaluation, including exposure to new ideas and the building of commercial acumen

-- Developing internal processes, ranging from process creation to continuous improvement and reporting, focused around the needs of your organisation as defined by you and your team
+- Developing internal processes, ranging from process creation to continuous improvement and reporting.
+This is focused around the needs of your organisation as defined by you and your team

 Available NOW: Evaluation Coaching Sessions

-Online, one hour, Skype sessions, with our evaluation specialist Dr Russell Thackeray.
+One hour Zoom or Skype session with our evaluation specialist Dr Russell Thackeray.
 Find out more here.

 Available NOW: Online Evaluation Coaching solution